Carnival in Tenerife 2025

 DSC01089

-No one is embarrassed by their body.
+No one is ashamed of their body.
 Everyone loves themselves as they are.

 DSC00867